 Overall, there is no perfect formula.
 Each persona will have to find a balance between tackling debt now and preparing for the future.

 Dave’s Thoughts on TSP Contribution Allocations

-He openly suggests on his website that feds should invest their TSP in either an 80% C fund, 10% S fund, and 10% I fund mixture or 60% C fund, 20% S fund, and 20% I fund.
+He openly suggests on his website that federal employees should invest their TSP in either an 80% C fund, 10% S fund, and 10% I fund mixture or 60% C Fund, 20% S Fund, and 20% I Fund.